|

 a silver purchase from an auction site, e-mail

-an image of the object in need of repair and I'll be happy e-mail you
+the URL (address) of the object in need of repair and I'll be happy

 Q.